mattstone/Plus-Ultra/README.md

 - Boostrap SCSS
 - Sanitize for cleaning up text input by user

-### Ensure your marketing do not end up in spam bin
+### Ensure your email marketing does not end up in the spam bin
-- Email sending is seperated into operational and marketing.
+- Email sending is separated into operational and marketing.
 So if your marketing emails are flagged as spam, operational emails will not be affected.
 Aggressive marketing tactics may see your email domain added to Spam Blacklists and it's time consuming to get these removed.
 -- operational emails use SMTP
 -- marketing emails use Mailgun (or it's easy to add a different 3rd Party Mailer)
 - Setup SPF, DKIM and DMARK records for your email sending domain